openstack-archive/tripleo-quickstart-extras/roles/collect-logs/docs/static/baremetal-overcloud/environment-settings-structure.rst

  - network-isolation-type (required)

     Even if deploying without network isolation, the files should be included in a 'none' directory.
-    There are files examples of the following network isolation types: single_nic_vlans, bond_with_vlans, native_networking, none.
+    There are files examples of the following network isolation types: single-nic-vlans, multiple-nics, bond-with-vlans, public-bond, none [1].
+    Network isolation types 'single_nic_vlans', 'bond_with_vlans', 'multi-nic' will be deprecated.

+    [1] Names are derived from the `tripleo-heat-templates configuration <https://github.com/openstack/tripleo-heat-templates/tree/master/network/config>`_

  - network-environment.yaml (required, unless deploying with no network isolation)